When SHOW SLAVE STATUS lies

 This would happen if the master did change binlog and the slave got stuck just after the switch of the master binlog, so you have to be careful.

-8 comments on “When SHOW SLAVE STATUS lies”
+8 Responses to “When SHOW SLAVE STATUS lies”